Kingship of Christ and Fulfillment of Prophecy

 The true King stands silent before earthly power, advancing redemption through submission.

-1 Immediately in the morning the chief priests, with the elders and scribes, and the whole council, held a consultation, bound Jesus, carried him away, and delivered him up to Pilate.
+1 Early in the morning, the chief priests, elders, scribes, and the whole Sanhedrin devised a plan.
+They bound Jesus, led Him away, and handed Him over to Pilate.

 The true King stands silent before earthly power, advancing redemption through submission.